dannyseymour/tab-docs/README.md

 ## Project Description
 Tab is a personal finance app which uses the Plaid API to fetch users' account data and MPAndroidCharts to display that data.
 There are plans for a payments function which as of 11/19 is not yet functional, but the basic implementation has been started.
+Currently, the app connects to any bank through the sandbox user account, and pulls a list of dummy transactions, account balances, etc.
+The user can view each account with its balance, then click into a more detailed view including charts tracking spending by Category.

 Ultimately, I believe I might have a good business model with this app for a startup, but it will need more time and work once my schedule frees up after the bootcamp.
 Here is the description I wrote for my vision of the finished product: